Amin-Hosseini/woocommerce-seven-senders-order-tracking/README.md

 #### Weekly Tracking Enabled
 Lets you enable/disable the weekly delivery date tracking functionality.
 The state of the checkbox reflect the state of the event.

+## Documentation
+You can find detailed documentation regarding all aspects of the plugin in the [Wiki page](wiki).

 ## Requirements
 * An active [Seven Senders](https://www.sevensenders.com/) account.
 * WooCommerce 3.5.0 or later, otherwise it will exit silently if active.